abhishekZ911/payatu-assessment/README.md

-This project is assessment to my iternship feasilibility assessment at Payatu
+This project is assessment to my internship feasilibility assessment at Payatu

 The project is deployed at : https://assessment-abhishekkrkeshri.netlify.app/